-Is Krav Maga Good for Women?
+Is Krav Maga Good for Women's Self Defence in NZ?

 If you are asking whether Krav Maga is good for women, you are probably asking more than one question at once.
 You may be wondering whether it actually works in real situations, whether you need strength to make it effective, and whether the training will feel realistic without being overwhelming.